octohost/www/public/data-stores.md

  CMD ["/usr/local/bin/foreman","start","-d","/srv/www"]
  ```

- There's only 1 special comment in this Dockerfile.

- On push, octohost links this container to the Redis container we created in step 2.
+There's only 1 special comment in this Dockerfile - on push, octohost links this container to the Redis container we created in step 2.
 Let's try it:

  ```
- [master] darron@~/Dropbox/src/octovagrant/redis_docs/app: git push octo master
+ [master] darron@/app: git push octo master
  Warning: remote port forwarding failed for listen port 52698 Counting objects: 9, done.
  Delta compression using up to 8 threads.